-- All requirements for the Bachelor of Mechanical Engineering degree. - All generic University requirements for the Honors Degree (see page 27) Graduate courses approved for this purpose by the department may be counted as Honors courses.
+- 1. All requirements for the Bachelor of Mechanical Engineering degree. - All generic University requirements for the Honors Degree (see p.
+30) Graduate courses approved for this purpose by the department may be counted as Honors courses.

-AIR FORCE ROTC
+DEPARTMENT OF AIR FORCE ROTC

 The Air Force Reserve Officer Training Corps (AFROTC) provides a program for qualified college men and women to earn commissions as Second Lieutenants in the United States Air Force while completing their University course requirements.
-Commissioning follows the award of a University bachelor's degree.
-Questions concerning applicant qualifications should be directed to the unit's admission officer.
+Commissioning follows the award of a University bachelor's degree Questions concerning applicant qualifications should be directed to the unit's admission officer.